PHP-DI/PHP-DI/news/11-php-di-4-3-released.md

 ---

 I am happy to announce that PHP-DI version 4.3 has been released.
-This version contains features that have all been implemented by contributors other than me, this is very encouraging :) This is also the fastest version to be released, since 4.2 was released only 14 days ago.
+This version contains features that have all been implemented by contributors other than me, this is very encouraging :) This is also the quickest release, since 4.2 was released only 14 days ago.

 It comes without any BC break, and with a new main feature: `DI\env()` to import **environment variables**.